sebastien/select.js/README.md

 by our specialized modules, and that jQuery does not work well for SVG nodes, which we manipulate a lot.

-The functions currently implemented are the following:
+The functions currently implemented are the following, available withing the `modules.select` object (which you should alias to `$`).

 Selection
 :